aws-observability/aws-o11y-recipes/docs/eks.md

 ### Metrics

 - [Getting Started with Amazon Managed Service for Prometheus][amp-gettingstarted]
-- [Using ADOT in EKS on EC2 to ingest to AMP and visualize in AMG][ec2-eks-metrics-go-adot-ampamg]
+- [Using ADOT in EKS on EC2 to ingest metrics to AMP and visualize in AMG][ec2-eks-metrics-go-adot-ampamg]
 - [Configuring Grafana Cloud Agent for Amazon Managed Service for Prometheus][gcwa-amp]
 - [Monitoring cluster using Prometheus and Grafana][eks-ws-prom-grafana]
 - [Monitoring with Managed Prometheus and Managed Grafana][eks-ws-amp-amg]